Yes we are!

 No, it is a small, private practice.
 Magna Dental is proud to be a local, family owned dental practice!
 Our goal is to make you feel part of the family when you come see us and to provide you a high level of personalized service.

-No, this building used to be the Magna Bank building that Dr. Keith repurposed to be used as his new dental practice.
+This building used to be the Magna Bank building that Dr. Keith repurposed to be used as his new dental practice.
 We wanted to use the name that matched the building, hence “Magna.”

 We are constantly searching the internet as well as (and required to maintain licensing) participate in continuing education classes and seminars.
 We are also actively involved in numerous dental associations.